MKoding/mkoding/README.md

 <!-- * 💻 I'm a (WORK) -->
 * 🎓 I'm a Software Engineer student at UPNA
+* 👨🏻‍💻 Happily working on <a href="https://540deg.com" target="_blank">540</a>
 * 🗂 You can see some of my projects here on GitHub
-* 🔭 I’m currently working on React Native, LEMP Server and Laravel
+* 🔭 I’m currently working on Laravel, PHP, Hexagonal Architecture...
+* 📖 Last reading: "Clean Code: A Handbook of Agile Software Craftsmanship (Robert C. Martin Series)"
-* ⚡ Fun fact: I'm a coffee lover ☕️
+* ⚡ Fun fact: I'm a coffee lover and retro videogame player ☕️🕹

 ## 📈 Github Stats